chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

   * joined by 15th Hussars under Lt Col Dalrymple
   * joined by detachment of 88th Foot under Col McGregor
   * joined by two pieces of artillery under Maj Dyneley
-  * joined by detachemnt of 31st Food under Lt Col Guy L'Estrange, who also commanded the whole
+  * joined by detachment of 31st Food under Lt Col Guy L'Estrange, who also commanded the whole
   * crowd now between 60-150,000, one hundred yards wide
   * speakers were to be intended to be arrested but constables could not reach them
   * a troop of the Manchester and Salford Yeomanry Cavalry under Capt Birley advanced into the crowd and became cut off